 What has your career journey been like so far?

-What attracted you to working for a housing association?
+What attracted you to work for a housing association?

 Any career highlights you’d like to celebrate?